Bloodhound Puppy Guide

 Vaccination Timeline

 The value of breed awareness is in knowing what to watch for, not in assuming every individual will follow the statistical average..
-Bloodhounds have particular requirements based on their large size, moderate shedding level, and genetic predispositions to bloat and hip dysplasia.
+Bloodhounds sit in the large-size category, shed at a moderate level, and carry documented risk for bloat and hip dysplasia — those three factors drive most of the daily-care decisions.

 Socialization Window